alexgrubor/ecomstore_storesite/README.md

 ---

 Thank you for using the E-Commerce CMS Store Site!
-If you have any questions, issues, or feedback, please don't hesitate to open an issue or reach out to us.
+If you have any questions, issues, or feedback, please don't hesitate to open an issue or reach out to me.